Learning Ukulele with Curt

 The Island of Madeira, Portugal

-Before 1879 it really started on the (WikipediA) · Island of Madeira, Portugal with the Bargina and (WikipediA) · Machete .
+Before 1879 it really started on the (wikiwand) · Island of Madeira, Portugal with the Bargina and (wikiwand) · Machete .
 Historians believe the machete was introduced in Madeira from Braga as a braguinha and subsequently brought to Hawaii by Portuguese immigrants in the late 19th century as a possible predecessor of the ukulele.

 Emigrants from Madeira also influenced the creation of new musical instruments.
 In the 1880s, the ukulele was created, based on two small guitar-like instruments of Madeiran origin, the cavaquinho and the rajao.
 The ukulele was introduced to the Hawaiian Islands by Portuguese immigrants from Madeira and Cape Verde.
 Three immigrants in particular, Madeiran cabinet makers Manuel Nunes, José do Espírito Santo, and Augusto Dias, are generally credited as the first ukulele makers.
 Two weeks after they disembarked from the SS Ravenscrag in late August 1879, the Hawaiian Gazette reported that Madeira Islanders recently arrived here, have been delighting the people with nightly street concerts.

-Each ukulele craze corresponded to a new media for disseminating information fast and to a wide audience.
+Each ukulele craze corresponded to a new for a media for disseminating information fast and to a wide audience.

 Radio Television Internet® ?